Snuggan/pax2/documentation/pdal-raster_metrics.md

 ## Parameters

 **`dest`**
-Destination directory and file name template for the metric raster files.
+Destination directory and file name prefix for the metric raster files, *i.e.* `mydir/prefix.tif` will generate files as `mydir/prefix.metricid.tif`.
-(An empty file with the file name template and the name of the metric as the suffix is created with the metric files.
-It can be used by 'make' and similar tools as a target file.)

 **`resolution`**
 Size of pixels in the metric rasters.